AlcoholRehabHelp Logo

 How to Stay in Control of Your Drinking

-Avoid drinking more than the recommended amount of alcohol in a week to keep health risks low.9 If you decide to drink, it's best to spread your drinks evenly throughout the week.
+Avoid drinking more than the recommended amount of alcohol weekly to keep health risks low.9 If you decide to drink, it’s best to spread your consumption evenly throughout the week.

 Sponsored